Health Tips

 • The effect was independent of weight loss — meaning the medication protects the heart beyond just helping you lose weight

-This led to Wegovy becoming the first weight loss medication with an FDA-approved indication for reducing cardiovascular risk.
+This led to Wegovy becoming the first weight-loss medication with an FDA-approved indication to reduce major cardiovascular events in adults with established cardiovascular disease and obesity or overweight.

 Liraglutide (Victoza, Saxenda)